Zequez/logseq-vault/pages/Mixed Emotions.md

 - ![Map of Mixing Feelings](../assets/679678_491792_1658887528242_0.webp)
 - Much disempowerment occurs through unconsciously mixing root emotions together.
-Mixing emotions is not good or bad, is just something we can do for either unconscious or conscious purposes.
+Mixing emotions is not good or bad, is just something we can do for either [[Unconscious Purpose]] or [[Conscious Purpose]].
-- It is possible to [[Unmix Emotions]]
+- It is possible to learn to [[Unmix Emotions]]
 - ---
 - Reference: https://unmixemotions.mystrikingly.com/
 ## Let's start at the beginning...